 Fuel is one of the biggest costs in the logistics industry, therefore it also offers a lot of possibilities to increase margins.
-Good fuel management is one of the key skills of a fleet manager, as it can save the company 5% to 10% of fuel.
+Good fuel management is one of the key fleet management skills, as it can save the company 5% to 10% of fuel.
 If your truck uses 29,9 liters of fuel per 100 km* and drives 120.000 km per year, good fuel management saves you up to €32.400 per year per truck.
 This means that you save up to €3.240.000 per year if you have a 100 truck fleet.
 In this blog, we will discuss which variables have an effect on fuel efficiency for trucks, so that you are able to increase your fleet’s margin.

 Has fuel efficiency for trucks always been ‘a thing’?

 Fuel management has not always been so instrumental to be successful in the industry.
 In the past, it was more about delivering as much as soon as possible to increase the margins - the volume was key.
 Due to standardisation of most logistics processes, the difference is now in the details.
 Fuel management is not only about fuel, no matter how contradictory that may sound.
 It has to do with driver behaviour, choice of tyres and many other variables.
 A good tyre makes sure that there is less friction with the road and thus less fuel usage.
 In turn, good driver behaviour makes the tyres last way longer.
 As you can see, there are a lot of things that have an effect on the fuel efficiency for trucks.

 8 variables of good fuel management for trucks